harikavurranki/DogBreeds/README.md

 # breed

-Bog breed app is a to explore the list of dog breeds, can select particular breed and explore more about the particular breed
+Dog breed app is a to explore the list of dog breeds, can select particular breed and explore more about the particular breed

 ## Project setup
 ```